Ahmed27Mohamed27/Reservation-the-Haram-carts/README.md

 7- Controlling the reservation whether the reservation is made or cancelled in Orders Screen

-8- I used the MVVM architecture pattern in App
+8- I used the architecture pattern MVVM & data binding in App

 9- update data firebase realtime in App